ICD is now SHRM-accredited! Earn PDCs for SHRM-CP® & SHRM-SCP® at all our conferences.

 Resident, Massachusetts General Hospital (MGH), McLean Adult Psychiatry Residency Program

-• Describe the pervasive impact of trauma and identify key protective factors
+• Describe the pervasive impact of trauma

 Unlocking Peak Performance: Interpersonal Skills, Neuroscience of Joy, and Hidden Talents for Female Physicians